 Growing the Seeds

 Have you ever walked into an office feeling at home without anyone saying a word?
 We all know the feeling of seeing plants in our surroundings, especially in our work environment.
 The sense of calmness is almost indescribable.
 A productive flow of positive energy is essential.
 We suggest using the principles of Feng Shui and a few indoor plants to attract positive energy into your home office.
 The Lucky Bamboo plant is our favorite as they represent good fortune, happiness, humbleness, and growth.
 Make some space on your office desk to decorate your home office with a few new plants.
 Click HERE to learn more about the top five Feng Shui plants for prosperity, health, and harmony.

 Motivation on the Wall

 Most of us need some inspiration and motivation to do the work to our best abilities.
 Some inspiring art and quotes inside your working space will significantly impact your workday.
-Try hanging photos of inspiring people you aspire to be like, it can range from businessmen/women to artists, scientists, anyone you want!
-Motivational quotes are also a great idea, for example; “However difficult life may seem, there is always something you can do and succeed at” – Steve Jobs.
+Try hanging photos of inspiring people you aspire to be like, it can range from businessmen/women to artists, scientists, and anyone you want!
+Motivational quotes are also a great idea, for example, “However difficult life may seem, there is always something you can do and succeed at” – Steve Jobs.
 You can also try hanging some nice art and decor on your walls that will contribute to a Feng Shui office.